The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances

 \subsubsection{Metrics}

-Like the general object detection algorithms, average precision (AP) is a widely used metric for evaluating the performance of face detection.
-AP is derived from detection precision-recall curve.
-To obtain precision and recall, the Intersection over Union (IoU) is used to measure the overlap of the predicted bounding box ($Box_{p}$) and the ground-truth bounding box ($Box_{gt}$), which can be formulated as:
+Like the general object detection, average precision (AP) is a widely used metric for evaluating the face detection methods.
+AP is derived from the precision-recall curve.
+To obtain precision and recall, Intersection over Union (IoU) is used to measure the overlap of the predicted bounding box ($Box_\text{p}$) and the ground-truth ($Box_\text{gt}$), which can be formulated as

-The output of face detector contain a confidence score and a predicted bounding box.
+The prediction of face detector includes a predicted bounding box and its confidence score.
 The confidence score is used to determine whether to accept this according to the confidence threshold.
-Then, an accepted prediction can be regarded as true positive (TP) when the IoU is larger than a preset threshold (usually 0.5 for face detection).
+Then, an accepted prediction can be regarded as true positive (TP) if the IoU is larger than a preset IoU threshold (usually 0.5 for face detection).
 Otherwise, it will be regarded as a false positive (FP).
-After determining the TP and FP, a precision-recall curve can be obtained by varying the confidence threshold.
+After determining the TP and FP, the precision-recall curve can be drawn by varying the confidence threshold.
 AP is computed as the mean precision at a series of uniformly-spaced discrete recall levels~\cite{Everingham2010The}.
 Apart from AP, the receiver operating characteristic (ROC) curve is also adopted as the metric, such as the evaluation in FDDB~\cite{fddbTech}; frames per second (FPS) is used to measure the runtime efficiency of detectors.

-The receiver operating characteristic (ROC) curve is also used to evaluate the performance of face detection in FDDB~\cite{fddbTech}.
-FDDB proposed two metrics (~\textit{i.e.,} discrete and continuous) to draw ROC curves of true positive rate over the false positive.
-For discrete metric, a predicted bounding box will be regarded as true positive if the IoU is larger than 0.5; for continuous metric, the scores equal to the matched IoU, reflecting how well the prediction fits the ground-truth.
-In addition, frames per second (FPS) is used to measure the runtime efficiency in practical applications.